Symbols are used on roads since drivers process information faster than words. Have you ever thought about why the signs vary in color and shape?

 In your theory driving classes, you must have learned common road signs for a safe ride on New York roads.
 It would help to remember the signs in your driving test since the examiner can ask you a question about them.

-At Pierre Paul driving school, we teach you about traffic signs and meanings for safe maneuvers.
+At Pierre Paul driving school, we teach you about traffic signs and the meanings of safe maneuvers.
 Hurry and book a lesson for the best experience.